FAQ

 Emergency numbers:

-Euro emergency call: 112 (valid throughout Europe)
+Euro emergency number: 112 (valid throughout Europe)

-Fire department: 122
+Fire brigade: 122

 Police: 133